shane-mason/FieldStation42/README.md

 * Automatically interleaves commercial break and bumps into content
 * Generates weekly schedules based on per-station configurations
 * Feature length content - supports movie length show blocks
-* Randomly selects shows that have not been played recently to keep a fresh lineup
+* Randomly selects shows from the programming slot that have not been played recently to keep a fresh lineup
 * Set dates ranges for shows (like seasonal sports or holiday shows)
 * Per-station configuration of station sign-off video and off-air loops
-* UX to view weekly schedules
+* UX to manage catalogs and schedules
 * Optional hardware connections to change the channel

-## Experimental Features - Cable Mode
+* Loooing channels - useful for community bulliten channels
 * Preview/guide channel with embedded video and configurable messages
-    * This is a brand new feature - documentation in progress in the [FieldStation42 Guide](https://github.com/shane-mason/FieldStation42/wiki)
+    * This is a new feature - documentation in progress in the [FieldStation42 Guide](https://github.com/shane-mason/FieldStation42/wiki)
 * Flexible scheduling to support all kinds of channel types
     * Traditional networks channels with commercials and bumps
     * Commercial free channels with optional end bump padding at end (movie channels, public broadcasting networks)